Last Hope (manga): Volume three

-On the official site's forums, Seven Seas Entertainment staff has confirmed a concluding third volume will be published, most likely in the form of a collective omnibus to introduce new readers to the worlds of Last Hope.
-A 31-page preview has been released.
+In the late 2000s, on the official site's forums, Seven Seas Entertainment staff wrote that a concluding third volume would be published, most likely in the form of a collective omnibus to introduce new readers to the worlds of Last Hope.
+A 31-page preview was released.
 Seven Seas Entertainment also released the following statement:

 The delay with Last Hope Vol. 3 was purely due to a contractual issue that arose between Last Hope's writer and Seven Seas.
 It is our hope that we will be able to continue with production on Last Hope at some point in the future, but with the manga market in a very different place today than it was when the series launched back in 2005, and many of today's readers are also not familiar with the first two volumes as two years have come and gone since volume 2 hit bookstore shelves.
 It is our hope that we'll be able to reintroduce the series to today's readers and be able to bring fans a conclusion to the series.